Netajam/Youtube-Video-Transcript-And-Audio-Fetcher/README.md

      ```
      python main.py -pl
      ```
+5. To include timestamps in the downloaded transcripts, add the `-ts` or `--timestamps` flag when running the script:

 The transcripts will be saved as Markdown files in the project directory with sanitized filenames.